Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

 Please see Foran’s company infographic here.

 Foran’s properties are located just across the provincial border from Flin Flon, Manitoba in eastern Saskatchewan.
-Their flagship McIlvenna Bay deposit boasts a 2019 mineral resource with an indicated resource of 22.95 million tonnes grading 1.17% copper, 3.05% zinc, 0.19% lead, 0.44 g/t gold and 16.68 g/t silver.
+The company’s flagship McIlvenna Bay deposit boasts a 2019 mineral resource with an indicated resource of 22.95 million tonnes grading 1.17 percent copper, 3.05 percent zinc, 0.19 percent lead, 0.44 g/t gold and 16.68 g/t silver.
 The contained metal in the indicated resource includes over 590 million pounds of copper and over 1.5 billion pounds of zinc.
-It also has an additional inferred resource of 11.15 million tonnes grading 1.38% copper, 1.83% zinc, 0.10% lead, 0.47 g/t gold and 14.81 g/t silver, containing 340 million pounds of copper and 450 million pounds of zinc.
-See the Company’s news release here.
+It also has an additional inferred resource of 11.15 million tonnes grading 1.38 percent copper, 1.83 percent zinc, 0.10 percent lead, 0.47 g/t gold and 14.81 g/t silver, containing 340 million pounds of copper and 450 million pounds of zinc.

-Foran’s Bigstone property also hosts a historic mineral resource that was completed by Cameco Corp. in 1990.
-The resource outlines an estimated 3.75 million tonnes that graded 2.03% copper and 0.33 g/t gold in the copper zone and an estimated 0.53 million tonnes that graded 9.62 % zinc and 15.9 g/t silver in zinc-rich massive sulphides.
-Foran is not treating the historic resource as current.
+Foran’s Bigstone property also hosts a historic mineral resource that was completed by Cameco Corp.
+(TSX:CCO) in 1990.
+The resource outlines an estimated 3.75 million tonnes that graded 2.03 percent copper and 0.33 g/t gold in the copper zone and an estimated 0.53 million tonnes that graded 9.62 percent zinc and 15.9 g/t silver in zinc-rich massive sulfides.
+Foran is not treating the historical resource as current.

 Foran’s land holdings also include Target A, a deep EM conductor located two kilometers southeast of McIlvenna Bay and the Balsam claims, which are host to the Thunder Zone, a new VMS discovery from 2013.
 In addition, the Hanson Lake property has a number of potential exploration targets that require further work.

 Major shareholder Pierre Lassonde, chairman of Franco-Nevada, holds 11.8 percent of Foran’s shares.
-Lassonde has held various roles in senior management for companies such as Newmont Mining Corporation (NYSE:NEM), Euro-Nevada Mining Corporation Ltd. and New Gold Inc. (TSX:NGD).
+Lassonde has held various roles in senior management for companies such as Newmont Goldcorp (NYSE:NEM,TSX:NGT), Euro-Nevada Mining Corporation Ltd. and New Gold Inc. (TSX:NGD).
 He has also been inducted into the Canadian Mining Hall of Fame in 2013.
 In addition to Lassonde’s stake in the company, Foran’s management team notably holds 17 percent of the company’s shares.

 - Projects are located in the Fraser Institute’s top mining jurisdiction of Saskatchewan.